Magnetic Skyrmions in FePt Square-Based Nanoparticles Around Room-Temperature: Conclusions

 \section{Conclusions}

-Finite Differences numerical simulations have been conducted taking into account thermal effects in the form of Brownian term in the effective field involved in LLG equation in order to investigate the formation of skyrmions at the temperature range of 270K-330K.
-Magnetic skyrmions have been detected during the magnetization reversal process for FePt square-based parallelepiped nanoparticles having different side lengths and widths with MCA value kept constant at $Ku\mathrm {=250kJ/m^3}$.
-MCA and external field were set normal to nanoparticle's surface in all conducted numerical simulations.
-Computation of the topological invariant of skyrmion number $S$ accompanied by the visualization of the actual micromagnetic configurations have provided detailed quantitative and qualitative information relative to skyrmion formation and stabilization.
+The skyrmion formation in FePt nanoparticles were studied using FD micromagnetic simulations.
+The adopted micromagnetic model takes into account thermal effects in the form of a Brownian term in the effective field involved in LLG equation and the magnetic material properties were reduced to the temperature range of 270 - 330 K. MCA and external field were set normal to nanoparticle's surface in all conducted numerical simulations.
+Magnetic skyrmions have been detected during the magnetization reversal process for FePt square-based parallelepiped nanoparticles having different side lengths and widths with MCA value kept constant at $Ku=130.4$ kJ/m$^3$ and $T=300$ K. Computation of the topological invariant of skyrmion number $S$ accompanied by the visualization of the actual micromagnetic configurations have provided detailed quantitative and qualitative information relative to skyrmion formation and stabilization.
 Interesting magnetic structures were revealed for particular external magnetic field value ranges.
 N\'eel type skyrmionic textures were detected on the outer surfaces coexisting with Bloch-type textures in the bulk of the FePt square-based parallelepiped nanoelements.

-The sizes of N\'eel skyrmions were computed showing a linear dependence with respect to the external field and of the side length $\textsl{\textrm{a}}$.
-The geometries with side lengths larger than 140 nm can give close to skyrmion's annihilation magnetic fields N\'eel skyrmions with higher diameters close to 16nm.
-In conjunction with previous finite element studies at 0K it is clear that magnetic skyrmions can be produced around 300K in a wide range of external fields, even in the absence of chiral interactions such as Dzyaloshinsky-Moriya for FePt nanoparticles.
+The computed sizes of the created N\'eel skyrmions showed a linear dependence with respect to the external field.
+At different temperatures and for the external magnetic field value of $B_{ext}=-0.4$ T skyrmions can be generated with a diameter around 45 nm for the reference nanoparticle having $\textsl{\textrm{a}}=\mathrm{150 \; nm}$.
+Variation of MCA have a significant effect on the skyrmion diameter only for $Ku \in$ [78.2, 130.4] $\mathrm{kJ/m^3}$ while for the higher MCA does not affect the diameter which attains values close to 47.5 nm.
+The nanoparticles' side length ($\textsl{\textrm{a}}$) and width ($w$) affect the skyrmion diameter.
+The increase of $w$ is followed by an increase of the skyrmion diameter values from 17 to 46 nm.
+The side length increase can give birth to skyrmions with diameters close to 50 nm.
+In conjunction with previous finite element studies at 0 K it is clear that magnetic skyrmions can be produced around 300 K in a wide range of external fields and for nanoparticles with different geometrical characteristic dimensions even in the absence of chiral interactions such as Dzyaloshinskii-Moriya for FePt nanoparticles.